ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 **Event type**: `ds.fetch_keypackage`

-TODO: For now, we assume that KeyPackages are fetched in the context of a room.
+TODO: For now, we assume that KeyPackages are fetched directly, i.e. not in the context of a room and via a Hub.
 This might change in the future.
+If it does change, this event needs an additional authentication mechanism.

 Group members, the Hub or follower servers can use this event to request a KeyPackage from the Hub or another follower server.